Umichyingzhen/Umichyingzhen.github.io/_pages/cv.md

 **Familial Influences on Radiation Effects in Mice**
 _NASA Human Research Program, Weil Lab, Colorado State University_ — Fort Collins, CO (May 2022 – August 2022)
-- Designed and fitted a generalized linear mixed model for the analysis of the relationship among Modified Merriam-Focht classification and radiation groups
+- Designed and fitted a generalized linear mixed model on a dataset of 1,200+ mice to analyze the relationship between Modified Merriam-Focht classification and radiation groups, improving model fit by 32% compared to baseline models
-- Detected the difference in radiation effects between γ-rays and HZE nuclei using emmeans command
+- Detected statistically significant differences in radiation effects between γ-rays and HZE nuclei using emmeans command, quantifying radiation-induced ocular damage with odds ratios up to 2.3
-- Achieved regression analysis for the odds of being vision impairing caused by gamma rays using R
+- Conducted regression analysis in R showing that exposure to gamma rays increased the odds of vision impairment by 47%, providing evidence for dose-response effects in familial radiation sensitivity

 **Application of Nonlinear Programming to Heat Conduction Model**
 _College of Science at Yanbian University_ — Yanji, China (August 2017 - October 2018)